gatheall/log-guardian/README.md

 ## Introduction

 This script lets you monitor one or more log files in an endless loop, _a la_ `tail -f`.
 As lines are added to the files, they are compared to one or more patterns specified as Perl regular expressions.
 And as matches are found, the script reacts by running a block of Perl code.
-Thus, for example, you could use **log-guardian** to monitor web logs for problematic behaviour and add troublesome hosts to a blocklist dynamically.
+Thus, for example, you could use **log-guardian** to monitor web logs for problematic behaviour and add troublesome hosts to a blocklist and/or report the abuse dynamically.
 You could even use it as a [port knocking service](https://slashdot.org/story/04/02/05/1834228/port-knocking-for-added-security)!

 **log-guardian** is not a general-purpose log analyzer, though, since it looks at lines only as they are added to logs, not at whole log files themselves.
 It's intended simply to allow you to react to issues as they arise.